 Discussion

-The present study investigated sex differences in the neurological underpinnings of acute visuospatial neglect, specifically how (sub-)cortical lesions and the resulting WM disconnections differed between men and women, and if they differently affected neglect severity in the two sexes.
+The present study investigated sex differences in stroke-induced lesion and disconnectivity patterns and corresponding neurological underpinnings of acute visuospatial neglect, specifically how (sub-)cortical lesions and the resulting WM disconnections differed between men and women, and if they differently affected neglect severity in the two sexes.
 To this end, we employed a classical VLBM approach, in addition to permutation-based analyses of indirectly quantified whole-brain and region-to-region disconnectivity measures.
 Finally, we used binary lesion maps, as well as continuous disconnectivity maps of the whole brain to predict patient status.
 Regarding our motivating questions, we found no sex differences in either voxel-wise lesion or disconnection localisation.
 However, we found that men and women exhibit different region-to-region disconnection patterns.
 Further, we identified sex differences in the lesion patterns associated with neglect severity, but not in disconnection patterns.
 Finally, we demonstrated that lesion and disconnection data can be used to reliably predict patient status, but not biological sex in predictive modelling.

 Clinical and Demographic Data